Triangle Choke Overview

-The Reverse Triangle
+- The Reverse Triangle

 - Here, start from the mount position, trying for a reverse armbar.
 When you can't get the tap from the armlock, drive your knee over your partner's biceps, and let your foot swivel over, so that you are in something akin to a mounted triangle.
 However, drive your knee under their head, essentially reversing the direction in which you'd turn to finish a traditional mounted triangle.

 Judo players know of this triangle, a much more traditional version of "sankaku" often used to facilitate a pin.
 Here, we are, of course, interested in the submission.
 This opportunity often arises when you are trying to finish an armbar, and you notice that your foot is stuck under your partner's armpit, not over on top of their shoulder.
 This will often occur during a spinning armbar attempt.

 The general idea here is to catch your partner's head and arm in between your legs, and then to bring their own arm across their throat, so their own shoulder cuts off one carotid, and your other leg (hamstring in particular) cuts off their other carotid.

 More on Evolution

-Any technique in Brazilian Jiu Jitsu has certain fundamental components that absolutely must be present in order for the move to work correctly, but the beauty and the innovation arises when we realize that there are many, many ways to make these components work, as evidenced by the half dozen different types of straight armlocks proliferating currently, or these triangle choke variations (all fundamentally the same concept!).
+Any technique in Brazilian Jiu-Jitsu has certain fundamental components that absolutely must be present in order for the move to work correctly, but the beauty and the innovation arise when we realize that there are many, many ways to make these components work, as evidenced by the half dozen different types of straight armlocks proliferating currently, or these triangle choke variations (all fundamentally the same concept!).

 Experiment and come up with your own variations as your confidence level and experience rises.
 As always, let me know if these moves work for you!